Share this publication

 What to do and see in Aalst?

 Aalst is renowned for its Gothic architecture!
 One of the main attractions is the Aalst town square which actually boasts the oldest town hall built in the 13th century, in the Low Counties.
-Adjacent to this is the belfry which is has a carillion with 52 bells, and is one of the most handsome in Belgium.
+Adjacent to this is the belfry which has a carillion with 52 bells, and is one of the most handsome in Belgium.

 Other notable buildings are the Gothic-style St Martins Collegiate Church which was built in 1480 and has a painting by Rubens.
 Or the Old Hospital which was built in the 15th century.
 The Municipal Museum has many great displays about local folklore and history, including one on carnival masks.
-There is also great restaurants and many major breweries.
+There are also great restaurants and many major breweries.

 Take a tour!

-If you have a longer vacation, then thing about doing a tour!
+If you have a longer vacation, the thing about doing a tour!
 Belgium is one of the most overlooked destinations in western Europe and this country is both culturally and historically rich!
 You can check out Tour Radar who have lots of different itineraries.
 Or for day trips, sightseeing tours, city tours and other fun adventures we recommend looking at Viator too.